ksu-is/Magically-Magic-8-Ball/README.md

-# Magic-8-Ball
+# Magically-Magic-8-Ball
-PJ's magic 8 ball is a fun twist on the original magic 8 ball game!
-Ask questions and recieve unique answers.
+The Magically Magic 8 Ball is a simialr look on the classic Magic 8 Ball fortune telling game that will give users a random answer to various questions asked.

 #